-- June 3, 2011: ISDA submission to the Ministry of Strategy and Finance (MOSF) on the Foreign Exchange Prudential-Stability Levy - September 19, 2011: ISDA submission to FSC on Proposed Amendment to Financial Investment Services and Capital Markets Act (FSCMA) Relating to Central Counterparty - June 24, 2013: ISDA submission to FSC on the draft FSC regulation on central clearing counterparties. - March 17, 2014: ISDA submission to KRX on OTC clearing house risk management procedures.
+- June 3, 2011: ISDA submission to the Ministry of Strategy and Finance (MOSF) on the Foreign Exchange Prudential-Stability Levy - September 19, 2011: ISDA submission to FSC on Proposed Amendment to Financial Investment Services and Capital Markets Act (FSCMA) Relating to Central Counterparty - June 24, 2013: ISDA submission to FSC on the draft FSC regulation on central clearing counterparties. - March 17, 2014: ISDA submission to KRX on OTC clearing house risk management procedures. - September 30, 2014: ISDA submission to FSC/FSS on QCCP status of KRX.
 This submission is not public yet.